Hop-GH/lingua-wiki/README.md

 Simply click a symbol to hear the sound it represents.

-Credit goes to Awiso for creating these awesome charts and recording the audio files.
+*All credit goes to Awiso for creating these awesome charts and recording the audio files.*

 ## License